 The environment in which the boiler runs can also play a role.
 Naturally, extreme weather conditions or exposure to corrosive elements can affect its lifespan.

-Always consult the manufacturer’s recommendations and guidelines for your specific boiler to ensure its longevity.
+Regardless of brand or type, always consult the manufacturer’s recommendations and guidelines for your specific boiler to ensure its longevity.

 How do you know when your boiler needs replacing?